tatari-tv/gptsql/README.md

 At the moment the tool limits to only SELECT queries and does not allow mutations (but see the [SAFETY](#safety) section for details).

+I wrote a more detailed background about the project on my blog: https://scottpersinger.com/2023/12/07/build-an-openai-assistant-to-chat-with-your-postgres-database/.

 ## Chat examples

 ```